 Loshar the Tibetan New Year’s Day which falls on the first day of the bright lunar fortnight.
 On this day perform ancient forms of dances that have an unusual rhythm.
 The festival continues for weeks during which hearty feast are arranged.
 This festival is being celebrated by Gurung, Tamang and Sherpa communities of Nepal.

 Capricorn celebrates this festival to mark the entrance of the sun into parts of the zodiac.
 AS the course of the journey taken by the sun in this time is called heavenly, people take bath in river confluence.
 Grand feasts also are organized on the occasions.

 SRI PANCHAMI OR BASANTA PANCHAMI

 Sri panchami represents the spring season of Nepal.
-It falls on the 5th day of bright lunar fortnight.
+It falls on the 5th day of the bright lunar fortnight.
 On this day, Basanta Shrawan a religious function is held at the courtyard of Human Dhoka palace.
 It is also the festival celebrated to honor Swarswati, the Goddess of knowledge.
 Thousands of school and college students offer worships at the temple of Goddess Swarswoti.
 Books, pens, musical instruments, ink and spinning wheels are also worshipped on the occasions.
-Sarswati temples of Swoyambhu and Gairidhara are the centre of such religious activities in Kathmandu.
+Sarswati temples of Swoyambhu and Gairidhara are the center of such religious activities in Kathmandu.

-The full moon of February concludes the month long fasting of Swasthani and recital of Swosthani Mathatmya, a sacred religious text.
+The full moon of February concludes the month-long fasting of Swasthani and recital of Swosthani Mathatmya, a sacred religious text.
 Hindu women keep vigil throughout the night.
 In the morning they take bath in river confluence and worship the symbols of sacred phallus Lord Shiva.